 8. Pack patience

 When so many people are in one place, you’ll need to expect lines and that you'll be walking at a much slower pace than you're used to.
 That just comes with celebrating holidays at Disneyland.
 You may need to hop in place for parades and fireworks fairly early, and you should plan an hour or two ahead for that.
+Or choose less-crowded places to watch, which require no time.
 You should plan extra time for meals and consider eating at less crowded times.

 9. Take measures to avoid lost children